ronnieholm/Playground/2DMatrixMathWithSDL/README.md

-To move things around in 2D or 3D space (from one coordinate system to another), matrix are the way to go.
-The benefit is that many matrices can be multiplied together into one big matrix that does everything.
+To move things around in 2D or 3D space (from one coordinate system to another), a matrix is the way to go.
+The benefit is that multiple matrices can be multiplied together into one big matrix that does everything.

 - [Moving Objects in Space](https://www.youtube.com/watch?v=wArGifkRD2A)